webbpinner/OpenVDMv2/README.md

 OpenVDMv2 includes full RESTful API, allowing vessel operators to build their own custom web-based and stand-alone applications that leverage information stored within OpenVDMv2 for their own, vessel-specific needs.

 ![Data Dashboard](/docs/OVDM_DataDashboard_Main.png)

+#### New in v2.4 ####

+Various UI refinements and bug fixes

+Slight modification to the OpenVDM database schema for Cruise Data Transfers.

 #### New in v2.3 ####